aws-samples/awsome-distributed-training/3.test_cases/11.modelparallel/README.md

 These scripts need to be put on a directory that can be accessed on all nodes, such as FSX.
 We also recommend setting all paths (for input data and checkpoints) as shared directories using FSX.

+### cuDNN Download for cuda11.8 and cuda12.1
+We recommend that you install cuDNN for your desired cuda version using from the NVIDIA Developer page: https://developer.nvidia.com/cudnn.
+Once you visit the link you will need to:
+1. Make a developer account.
+2. Click on "Download cuDNN Library".
+3. Agree to the terms.
+4. Download the Local Installer for Linux x86_64 (Tar) for cuda11 or cuda12 (we recommend version 8.9.5 and will use that version in the example going forward).
+4. Sync it with your cluster to the root directory.

+Once you have the tar file downloaded you can run the following commands to finish the installation:

 ### Conda Environment Setup
-All commands should be run on a compute node.
-Also the cuda version should be decided here between versions 11.8 and 12.1.
+All commands below should be run on a compute node.
+You can run it as a script using ```awsome-distributed-training/3.test_cases/11.modelparallel/conda_env_setup.sh``` or manually run the script as individual commands which are listed below.
+Also, the cuda version should be decided here between versions 11.8 and 12.1.
 We recommend using Miniconda and installing it in `/fsx` so that it can be sourced on any node.
 Instructions here: https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html

 ```
 SMP_CUDA_VER=11.8 or 12.1